jtonini/extralinux10steps/README.md

 ## Prep for the installation

 The installable image of the OS is on a bootable USB drive ("stick").
-It may be the case that you will need to reboot into the BIOS screen, generally by pressing the `DEL` or `Delete` key during as the computer boots.
+It may be the case that you will need to reboot into the BIOS screen, generally by pressing the `DEL` or `Delete` key as the computer boots.
 There will be an option to choose the order in which the computer looks for bootable volumes.
 It is impossible to provide more precise information because the location of this feature varies between motherboards.